overly-engineered/mylife.js/README.md

 		branchfill : "#fff", // fill color for branches default is none treecolor : "#fff", // tree color default is #181818 treewidth : 5, // tree width default is 4
-		animation : true // disable slide in animations default is on });
+		animation : true // disable slide in animations default is true });
 </script>
 ```